OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 * handle typical time series datasets consisting of date/time, value, and possibly flag
 	+ useful to standardize on [ISO 8601 date/time formats](https://en.wikipedia.org/wiki/ISO_8601)
 	+ also need to handle date/time formats commonly used in software such as Excel
-* handle different data interval (timestep) including minute, hour, day, month, year, and also plot at irregular (sparse) date/time
+* handle different data interval (timestep)
+	+ regular interval minute, hour, day, month, year and multiples such as 15 minute
+	+ irregular (sparse) data at various date/time precision
 	+ ideally use data values with date/time at precision that is appropriate, for example `YYYY-MM-DD` for daily data and `YYYY-MM` for monthly data
 	+ if different interval are displayed on the same graph,